BijjalaHR/credit_default_prediction/README.md

 ![alt text](images/data_head1.png)

-All the data is numeric, with no text.
-But the numbers are in the form of strings.
+Even though the current data has only numbers in it, these are present as nominal values (strings).
 So, each column is made numeric.

 There are no missing values in this dataset.